KILLERFROM OUTER SPACE

 KILLER KLOWNS FROM OUTER SPACE is supposed to be goofy, silly, moronic, and above all, corny - So very corny - Popcorny in fact.
-To be even more precise, popcorn plays a very sinister role in this flick.
-And so does cotton candy for that matter.
-And silly straws, let us not forget silly straws, they too are demonized in this pic.
-And of course, these clowns could hardly be considered dangerous without a bevy of cream pie weapons.
+To be even more precise, popcorn plays a sinister role in this flick.
+So does cotton candy for that matter - And silly straws, let us not forget silly straws!
+They too are demonized in this pic.
+Of course, these clowns could hardly be considered dangerous without a bevy of cream pie weapons.

 In short, these are clowns and highly dangerous ones.
-There are scenes of complete goofiness as well as those of carnage.
+There are scenes of complete goofiness as well as bloody, gory carnage.
 There is bloodsucking, child endangerment, beheadings and fists that punch through bodies.
-One chilling scene in particular is the "puppet scene".
+One chilling moment in particular is the "puppet scene".

 The movie starts off with some local yokels getting their groove on at the nearby make-out point, Top Of The World.
 They are all old enough to have their own apartment and even a few rug rats running around.
 But hey, when you have a make-out place near town, why waste it on the teenagers?
 So here they are, making kissy-face, when an ice cream truck comes roaring up with two idiots so inane that you can't wait to see them die.
 The ice cream vendors disrupt everyone's evening and get pelted for their antics.
 They leave and a bright shooting star flies past.